Open-Model-Initiative/graphcap/doc/dev/servers/inference_bridge.rst

 6. **Response Processing**: The response is parsed according to the perspective schema.

-7. **Result Publication**: The structured caption data is published back to the broker.
+7. **Result Delivery**: The structured caption data is returned in the HTTP response.

 8. **Resource Cleanup**: All temporary resources are released after processing.